taurus-org/taurus_pyqtgraph/README.md

 ```

 After successful installation, the module will be accessible as `taurus.qt.qtgui.tpg`
-and the `taurus tpg` CLI will be available
+and `taurus_tpg`, and `tpg` will be registered as an alternative implementation for
+plots and trends in the `taurus` CLI.

 ## Features implementation checklist